- slide 1 of 5

 - slide 4 of 5

 Use these links below to find more ideas for Charlotte's Web lesson plans.
 You will find printables, more questions to ask students, and other activities that go with the book.
 There's enough information on this novel that you could spend the whole year on it.
-If you have any reluctant readers in your class, this is when you may see them come out of their shell and actually enjoy a book!
+If you have any reluctant readers in your class, this is when you may see them come out of their shells and actually enjoy a book!

 2. Charlotte's Web Literature Guide on Teachervision.com